SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Alcatraz History & Other Facts

-The true history of Alcatraz dates back thousands of years, when this small island stood on its own in the SF Bay.
+Long before it was a prison, the true history of Alcatraz dates back thousands of years, when this small island stood on its own in the SF Bay.
 Some of its first inhabitants were Native Americans.

-For years, the land was overlooked.
 It wasn't until the mid-1850s, when the US government surveyed it, that a plan was devised to use it as a military fort.
-The location provided the prefect viewpoint to protect the opening of the Golden Gate straight (where the Golden Gate Bridge currently stands).

 The historic Alcatraz Island in the San Francisco BayPeople often refer to Alcatraz Island as "The Rock" because it's made entirely of rock.
 To this day, there is no running water; it’s brought in from SF every morning.

 Once the military no longer needed the buildings, they turned the island over to the federal government.
-The US government decided to make it into a maximum-security prison, which opened in 1934.
+The US government decided to make it into a maximum-security prison, which opened in 1933.

-Alcatraz Prison, "The Rock"
+Alcatraz Prison Facts: "The Rock"

-From 1934 to 1963, Alcatraz housed many famous prisoners—or people who became famous due to their ties with it.
 When the prison first opened, the US government asked prison officials from around the country to provide a list of the worst of the worst prisoners in their facilities.
+These were the first inmates that would be shipped to this prison in San Francisco Bay.

-From there, they created a list of the first inmates that would be shipped here.
 Since it was deemed inescapable, the US government thought it was the perfect place to house the worst convicts in the system.

 All of the cells here were single occupancy.
 The infamous "Rock" was never at capacity; on average, there were around 250 detainees here at any given time.